-This interesting question comes from Diana:
+This interesting question about author platform comes from Diana:

-Platforms continue to elude me.
+Online platforms for writers continue to elude me.
 How to build one without pigeon-holing yourself, how to assess the best methods, how to find the time (snort).
 Is the scope of your platform important to an agent?
 Are publishers looking for genre-specific platforms or more generalized author-focused approaches?
 Am I worrying too much about this?

 First and foremost, when a writer asks, “Am I worrying too much about this?” the answer is almost always “yes!”
 Not to make light of Diana’s plight, but writers do have a reputation for getting hung up on things and then swirling in their own heads until panic arises.
 I get it, too.
-It’s the curse of hte intellectual/creative type.
+It’s the curse of the intellectual/creative type.

 Fiction writers are different.
-They’re not selling themselves (an essential part of every non-fiction book is either that the author or the idea are noteworthy and attention-grabbing), they’re selling a story.
+They’re not selling themselves (an essential part of every nonfiction book is either that the author or the idea are noteworthy and attention-grabbing), they’re selling a story.
 In most cases in fiction, it really is all about the book and not about the personality behind it.
 Some fiction authors don’t even do promotion for their work.
-So the average fiction writer’s platform is, “I like to write fiction,” and that’s okay.
+So the average fiction writer’s author platform is, “I like to write fiction,” and that’s okay.

 Let me repeat: Fiction lives and dies by the manuscript itself, unless you’re famous.
 And you would know if you were famous (hint: you wouldn’t be reading this blog because you’d already have five different types of agents).

-All that said, however, it’s important for writers in today’s market to think about platform at some point.
-You should start getting familiar with the idea of self-promotion, the venues for developing your marketing strategy (blogs, social media), etc. However, platform shouldn’t be the thing you need to focus on before you write your manuscript.
+All that said, however, it’s important for writers in today’s market to think about online platform for writers at some point.
+You should start getting familiar with the idea of self-promotion, the venues for developing your book marketing strategy (blogs, social media), etc. However, author platform shouldn’t be the thing you need to focus on before you write your manuscript.
 Once you get a book deal, you’ll need to shift into two modes, a) marketing Debut Novel, and b) writing Follow-up Novel.
 But that’s after.
 Building a platform now, before you have a book, before you have anything to leverage it with, is a bit like putting the cart before the horse.